List of unpublished medical Manuscripts in Irish Libraries

 5. SOCIETY OF SCOTTISH ANTIQUARIES

 Translation of Lilium Medicinae of Bernard of Gordon (Bernardus Gordonius), and De Decem Ingeniis curandi morbos.
 714 pages.
 One of the longest Gaelic manuscripts which are extant.
-It belonged to the Beatons of Skye; presented to the Antiquaries' Society in 1784 by Rev. Donald Macqueen, of Kilmuir, in Skye.
+It belonged to the (Husabost) Beatons of Skye; presented to the Antiquaries' Society in 1784 by Rev. Donald Macqueen, of Kilmuir, in Skye.
 See also John Bannerman, The Beatons.
 A medical Kindred in the Classical Gaelic Tradition.
 [Paperback] (Edinburgh 1998).

 6. EDINBURGH UNIVERSITY LIBRARY.